Dear Members,

 From India, Pune

-If the employee has taken back the resignation before its acceptance by the management as Ms Sneha has stated in the query.
-So it has lost chance to accept and relieve the employee.
-Now if it wants to terminate it will have to have strong grounds and follow the procedure for termination.
-Such an act will no doubt affect morale of the employees working and will leave a bad taste in the mouth of all concerned.
+If the employee has rescinded the resignation before its acceptance by the management, as Ms. Sneha has stated in the query, then the opportunity to accept and relieve the employee has been lost.
+Now, if the management wishes to terminate, it will need to have strong grounds and follow the proper termination procedures.
+Such an action will undoubtedly impact the morale of the employees working and will leave a negative impression on all parties involved.

 From India, Pune